cevherkemalsirin/javascript-exercises/09_palindromes/README.md

-# Exercise 09 - Palindromes
+npm test# Exercise 09 - Palindromes

 Write a function that determines whether or not a given string is a palindrome.